-The Sensitivity Menu allows the user to change the response of the keyboard action.
-It contains the following tabs :
+The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action.
+Four tabs are available:

-bending tab : change the response of the lateral movement on each key, incl. the pitch bend range and the amount of stabilization.
+bending tab : changes the response of the lateral movement on each key, incl. the pitch bend range and the amount of stabilization.

-pressure tab : change the response of the first part of the key travel. ‘note on’ determines the position where a key actually triggers a note.
+pressure tab : changes the response of the first part of the key travel. ‘note on’ determines the vertical threshold position at which a key actually triggers a note.

-aftertouch tab : change the response of the second part of the key travel.
+aftertouch tab : changes the response of the second part of the key travel.

-default sensitivity tab : save your current settings as the default sensitivity that will then be used across all factory sounds.
+default sensitivity tab : saves your current settings as the default sensitivity that will then be used across all factory sounds.

 bending tab